agustif/llm-lmstudio/README.md

 To set up this plugin for development:
 1. Clone the repository.
+2. Run tests `uv run --all-extras pytest`

+Or do the classic complicated dance:
-2. Create a virtual environment: `python -m venv .venv`
+1. Create a virtual environment: `python -m venv .venv`
-3. Activate it: `source .venv/bin/activate`
+2. Activate it: `source .venv/bin/activate`
-4. Install dependencies, including test dependencies: `pip install -e ".[test]"`
+3. Install dependencies, including test dependencies: `pip install -e ".[test]"`
-5. Run tests: `pytest` or `PYTHONPATH=. pytest -v`
+4. Run tests: `pytest` or `PYTHONPATH=. pytest -v`

 The asynchronous tests in `tests/test_llm_lmstudio_async.py` use `pytest-vcr` to record and replay HTTP interactions with the LM Studio server.
 To record new cassettes:
 1. Ensure LM Studio is running with the target model(s) loaded (e.g., `llava-v1.5-7b`).